Transformers as Implicit State Estimators: In-Context Learning in Dynamical Systems: Introduction

 \section{Introduction}

-In-context learning, in particular few-shot prompting \cite{yogatama2019learning}, is a growing area of research in natural language processing (NLP).
-In this framework, a large language model (LLM) learns tasks from a relatively few examples, i.e., few demonstrations of input-output pairs.
-One of the earliest works to show that LLMs are capable of being fine-tuned when provided with prompts was by \cite{brown2020language}; there, the authors evaluated the GPT-3 model over a plethora of NLP datasets and various ``zero-shot", ``one-shot", and ``few-shot" learning tasks.
-In \cite{zhao2021calibrate}, the authors implicate majority label bias, recency bias, and common token bias as the reasons for instability in GPT-3's accuracy following few-shot prompting and propose a contextual calibration procedure as a remedy.
-A theoretical analysis proving that language models perform implicit Bayesian inference is presented in \cite{xie2021explanation}. \cite{min2022rethinking} explore the reasons why in-context learning works, show that in-context learning is not affected by the lack of ground-truth labels, and posit that the label space and the distribution of the input text along with the format of the prompts play a crucial role.
-Moreover, \cite{pmlr-v139-schlag21a} theoretically show that transformers are fast weight programmers.
+In-context learning (ICL), particularly in the form of few-shot prompting \citep{yogatama2019learning}, has emerged as a prominent research direction in natural language processing (NLP).
+In this framework, a large language model (LLM) performs new tasks by conditioning on a small number of input–output examples provided in the prompt.
+One of the earliest works to demonstrate this capability was by \citet{brown2020language}, who evaluated GPT-3 across a range of NLP datasets under ``zero-shot", ``one-shot" and ``few-shot" settings. \citet{zhao2021calibrate} identified majority-label bias, recency bias, and common-token bias as sources of instability in GPT-3's accuracy under few-shot prompting, and proposed contextual calibration as a remedy.
+A theoretical explanation for ICL as a form of implicit Bayesian inference is offered in \citet{xie2021explanation}. \citet{min2022rethinking} explore why ICL works in practice, showing that its success is not dependent on having access to ground-truth labels; it further emphasized the importance of label space, input distribution, and prompt format.
+In parallel, \citet{pmlr-v139-schlag21a} provide a theoretical analysis showing that transformers can act as fast weight programmers.